kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 2. **RBAC and Admission Control as Primary Security Control**
    - Application developers are the persona target by the `Backend` resource
+     - Implementations SHOULD provide control-plane guardrails (for example, an allow-list of permitted egress domains)
    - Admission control (e.g. VAP, Gatekeeper, Kyverno) can enforce organizational policies on FQDN usage
    - Network policies can restrict egress traffic regardless of Backend configuration (forcing DNS resolution to happen at the gateway only)